-Canada's Sesquicentennial has provided an opportunity for the City of Kingston to invest in a new, energy-efficient and programmable lighting system to showcase Kingston City Hall, Springer Market Square and the Confederation Fountain.
+Canada's Sesquicentennial has provided an opportunity for the City of Kingston to invest in a new, energy-efficient and programmable lighting system to showcase Kingston City Hall, Springer Market Square and the Confederation Park Fountain and at a later date, the D.A.
+McNevin Memorial Fountain in Springer Market Square (seasonally).

 Currently, a number of assumptions are being made regarding the draft Illumination Policy as follows:

-- City Hall and the surrounding areas are already being lit at night for safety reasons and to highlight architectural features so this policy is meant to identify opportunities to highlight and promote important community events, celebrations and issues only
+- City Hall and the surrounding areas are already being lit at night for safety reasons and to highlight architectural features so this policy is meant to showcase City Hall as a national history site, draw visitors to the downtown core, and identify opportunities to highlight and promote important community events, celebrations and issues

 - It is intended the new lighting system will be used respectfully in relation to the architecture of Kingston City Hall and also so it does not negatively impact area residents

-- It is assumed only a limited number of colours will be used at one time and careful consideration will be given to the animation of these colours and/or the use of projections
+- It is assumed that careful consideration will be given to the use of projections

 - The new lighting system will not be used to respond to world events or for commercial purposes